 No matter how crowded it is, get your photo taken at the front of the castle.
 Try to get a picture during the day and at night!
 You can never have too many pictures in front of this park icon.

-Don’t be sad that it is over, be glad it happened!
+Don’t be sad that your visit it is over, be glad it happened!

 If you enjoyed these 20 secrets of Cinderella’s castle, you might enjoy: